History of Real Madrid CF: The De Carlos Era (1978–1985)

 Real Madrid's first two UEFA Cup titles were won back-to-back—the first in 1985 against Hungary's Videoton (3–0 at Sóstói Stadion and 0–1 at Chamartín) and the second over 1.
 FC Köln in 1986 (5–1 at the Bernabéu and 0–2 at the Olympiastadion in Berlin).

 The Mendoza Era (1985–1995)

 After two brief stints as a director and an election-time defeat to Luis de Carlos, Ramón Mendoza's became president of Real Madrid in 1985, ushering in the dawn of a new era in the history of the club.

+Hugo Sánchez joined the club from local rivals Atlético Madrid in 1985 and won five La Liga titles and four Pichichi Trophies with the club.

 La Quinta del Buitre

 "La Quinta del Buitre" was the name given by Spanish sport journalist Julio César Iglesias to the five homegrown Real Madrid players who were at the core of the team that dominated Spanish football in the 1980s.
 The name, meaning "Vulture's Cohort" in English, was derived from the nickname given to its most charismatic member, Emilio Butragueño.
 The other four members included Manolo Sanchís, Martín Vázquez, Míchel and Miguel Pardeza.

 Sanchís and Martín Vázquez were the first to play for the first team of Real Madrid, making their debut at Murcia on 4 December 1983 under coach Alfredo Di Stéfano.
 Both played surprisingly well, with Sanchís scoring the game's winner.
 A few months later, on 5 February 1984, Butragueño debuted in an away match at Cádiz.
 El Buitre was an instant sensation and scored twice.
 Pardeza was added to the first team that same season and Míchel followed at the start of the next.

 With La Quinta del Buitre (reduced to four members when Pardeza left the club for Zaragoza in 1986), Real Madrid had one of the best teams in Spain and Europe during the second half of the 1980s, winning, amongst others, two UEFA Cups and five Spanish championships in a row.
 Their record was only blemished by their failure to win the European Cup, and their continued abject defeats against the far superior Milan side of the time.

 Martín Vázquez went to play for Torino in 1990, later returning to Madrid in 1992 only to leave again in 1995 for Deportivo de La Coruña.
 Butragueño left the club in 1995 and Míchel in 1996, both joining Atlético Celaya in Mexico.

 Sanchís was the only member of La Quinta to play his entire career with Madrid.
 By winning the Champions League twice (in 1998 and 2000), he accomplished what La Quinta had failed to achieve in its glory days.
 He retired in 2001 as the last active member of the famous cohort at the age of 37.